The Queen's Throat: Summary

 Koestenbaum explores the relationship between gay men and opera, with frequent reference to his own experiences.
-In particular, he finds a strong identification of the "opera queen" with the "diva."
-His connection between the two is the voice: he describes it as genderless, and it both allows female singers to become vicarious surrogates for closeted or fearful male listeners, and proves that the body of the opera singer and the queer body are both restrained.
+In particular, he finds a strong identification of the "opera queen" with the "diva".
+His connection between the two is the voice: he describes it as genderless, and it allows female singers to become vicarious surrogates for closeted or fearful male listeners, and proves that the body of the opera singer and the queer body are both restrained.